-Some messages posted on Talking Point might cause concern to some people, for example:
+Some messages on Talking Point might cause concern to some people, for example:

-Type in your complaint about the other person's post and press 'Send Report'.
+Click this button and a box will appear.
+Type in your concerns about the message and press 'Send Report'.

 What will happen after I have reported my concerns?

-Your concerns will be considered by either the Talking Point Manager, by all moderators, or by all the moderators together with the Talking Point Manager, according to the nature of the concern.
+Your concerns will be considered by either the Talking Point Manager, the Talking Point Administrator, by all moderators, or by all moderators and Talking Point Administrator and Manager.

-The concerns may be noted and the particular area more closely monitored for a while to learn more.
+The concerns may be noted and the particular area more closely monitored or investigated for a while to learn more.